San Agustinillo Nomad Scores & Quality of Life - π²π½ Mexico

 20 |

-San Agustinillo is a remote coastal village with no local hospitals, requiring travel to Pochutla or Puerto Escondido for anything beyond basic first aid. |
+San Agustinillo is a small coastal village with limited local healthcare facilities; serious cases require travel to larger towns like Pochutla or Puerto Escondido, where quality is basic but adequate for routine needs. |

 |